 Cheap and cheerful.
 Not much in the performance department, however.

 We price check from over 12 of our most trusted retailers and share the lowest price for every shoe we recommend on this page.
 If you click a link, we may also make a little commission (at no extra cost to you, obviously).

-There are many different ways we can classify climbing shoes but one of the most popular is by the ‘downturn profile’.
-In the world of climbing shoes, there are three common profiles; neutral, moderate and aggressive.
-Each of these profiles are designed to force our feet into different positions, which provide us with various advantages, depending on the type of climbing we are doing.
+There are many different ways we can classify climbing shoes, but one of the most popular is by its ‘downturn profile’.
+In the world of climbing shoes, there are three common profiles; neutral, moderate, and aggressive.
+Each of these profiles is designed to hold our feet in different positions, which provides us with various advantages, depending on the type of climbing we are doing.

 When we talk about neutral climbing shoes, we are simply referring to their flat construction or ‘neutral camber’.
 Comfortable and supportive, these types of climbing shoes are most commonly found on the feet of beginner climbers, or in the collection of experienced veterans that reserve them for big-wall, multi-pitch adventures.

 Why Use Neutral Climbing Shoes?

 Neutral climbing shoes are so comfortable you could go for a leisurely hike in them.
 Maybe don’t do that though.
 Not only will you look weird but climbing shoes aren’t designed for it, and excessive walking is the easiest way to ruin all that sticky rubber.

 This style of shoe goes hand-in-hand with a stiff construction.
 This is because your toes are significantly less curled than they would be in aggressive climbing shoes.
 This means your feet naturally rest in a less powerful position, so some extra support is required to help your toes hold your body weight.